About Chicken Noodle Soup

 What is the lysine-arginine ratio of Chicken Noodle Soup?

-The lysine-arginine ratio of Chicken Noodle Soup is 1.32.
-A ratio above 1 generally favors lysine.
-This ratio helps determine how suitable it is for herpes management.
+The lysine-arginine ratio of Chicken Noodle Soup is 1.32, calculated from 90.87mg lysine and 68.88mg arginine per 100g serving.
+A ratio above 1 means lysine is the dominant amino acid, which is generally favourable for herpes management.

 Bravado Labs Advanced Lysine Immune Boost